PricelessEmpireSy/PRODIGY_CS_Task-05/README.md

 Connect with Me
 I'm eager to apply my skills in a professional setting and contribute to innovative cybersecurity solutions.
 If you have any opportunities or would like to collaborate, feel free to reach out!
-Finally, Task 5 done, keep on keeping on, you sure can too, I am rooting for you!
+Finally, Task 5 done, let's keep on keeping on, you sure can too, I am rooting for you!